-It is not possible to be protected from a lawsuit, but you can reduce its effects.
-There are two ways to deal with lawsuits against notaries: have insurance to reduce what it costs if you lose, or win the suit altogether by avoiding misconduct.
+It is not possible to prevent a lawsuit, but you can reduce its effects.
+There are two ways to deal with lawsuits against notaries: have insurance to reduce what it costs if you lose, or forestall /win the suit altogether by avoiding misconduct.